Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

 If you need to increase the size of the image when adding more libraries and files to the image update the size of partition in the respective `user-data` file.
 Also, update the `disk_size` parameter to be atleast one mega byte more than the size you defined in the `user-data` file.

+**NOTE:** You can extend this disk image by modifying the `post-installation.sh` script, but it requires building the image from scratch.

+To take a pre-built image and add new files or packages, see the post in gem5 discussion.

 ## Creating a Disk Image from Scratch